haoping07/GED-Data-Filter/README.md

 # CS555 Team Project 2019 Spring

-A system that filter GED data according to User Stroy
+A system that filters GED data according to User Stroy

 ## Status